metabase/metabase/docs/operations-guide/running-metabase-on-azure.md

 On the properties page for the Azure for PostgreSQL database, you can manage parameters for your database.
 You'll create the **Private Endpoint** to the database, so all traffic from the web application is routed internally through Azure's network.

-On the left bar, click on **Private endpoint connection** which is situated under **Security**
+On the left menu, click on **Private endpoint connection** which is situated under **Security**

 ![Azure Database for PostgreSQL](images/AZPostgreSQLMain.png)

-Now click on the button of the top with a plus sign that says **Private endpoint** and a new page opens:
+Now click on the button of the top bar with a plus sign that says **Private endpoint**.
+In the page that opens:
-1) Provide a name for this link (any name that describes what you are trying to do is ok, like `metabase_link`).
-Select the region where the database lives, click Next.
+1) Provide a name for this link (any name that describes what you are trying to do is fine, like `metabase_link`).
+Select the region where the database lives, click **Next**.
 2) On the **Resource** section of the configuration, ensure that **Resource type** is set to `Microsoft.DBforPostgreSQL/servers` which will enable you to select in the dropdown below the server created in the previous step, and leave **Target sub-resource** with the default value
 3) On the **Configuration** section, the only value that needs to be changed is the **Subnet** one, where you need to select the **private** subnet that you created on the first step of this guide, and leave everything else as it is.